 You should consider carefully your healthcare needs before deciding whether to apply for a reimbursement.

-If you intend to apply for a refund of your immigration health surcharge payment, you should use your EU EHIC for medically necessary treatment during your studies.
+If you intend to apply for a refund of your immigration health surcharge payment, you should use your EU or Swiss EHIC for medically necessary treatment during your studies.

 Once you have received your reimbursement, you may have to pay for any NHS healthcare you receive that is not deemed medically necessary.